tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * Tools such as the Hodrick-Prescott filter and EWMA can be used to identify trends in a time series.

-Then, inform students that today, they will learn how to:
+Inform students that today they will learn how to:

 * Detect and convert non-stationary data to stationary.